-Restaurant patios in Ontario can reopen from Friday, June 11 as part of the province’s newly outlined reopening plan.
+Restaurant patios in Ontario began reopening from Friday, June 11 as part of the province’s newly outlined reopening plan.

-Step One of the plan begins on Friday.
-The most pertinent news for restaurants and bars is that all outdoor patios in the province will be able to serve up to four people per table for dining.
+Step One of the plan started on Friday, three days earlier than had been previously planned.
+The most pertinent news for restaurants and bars is that all outdoor patios in the province are now able to serve up to four people per table for dining.

-An exception will be in place for households with more than four people.
+An exception is in place for households with more than four people.

 Premier Doug Ford’s government had previously set a target date of June 14 to formally enter the first step of a new three-step reopening plan.
 However, encouraging data in recent days has seen it push that timeline up by three days.

-The reopening will also allow other businesses including non-essential retail stores to reopen for the first time in months.
+The reopening has also allowed other businesses including non-essential retail stores to reopen for the first time in months.
 All non-essential retail stores with street-front entrances can reopen at 15 per cent of capacity.
 Retail deemed essential can operate at 25 per cent of capacity.